Skip to main content

 • and protects jurors from external pressure.

-After all votes are revealed, the protocol determines the final outcome based on the collective decision of the jurors.
+After the valid reveals are counted, the protocol determines the final outcome based on the jurors’ votes.
 Jurors are considered to have voted coherently if their vote aligns with the final outcome.
-Coherent voting is the primary signal used by the protocol to distribute rewards and penalties.
-Coherence is evaluated exclusively against the final collective outcome, not against external or subjective notions of correctness.
+Coherence is evaluated against the collective result of the dispute, not against an external notion of correctness.

 Rewards